• Skip to primary navigation

 • December 02, 2021

 With hindsight, the COVID-19 pandemic has catalyzed political discussions on key issues ranging from technological sovereignty and communication infrastructures to the faster digitalizing of public services, businesses, work, and education.
 As countries work to transition out of this pandemic however, one of the key questions that remains is, how prepared will they be for the next crisis?
 Can the current political momentum, which was fueled by painful and costly lessons learned, be sustained?
 Building resilience should not mean just reacting to crises quickly but should mean the ability to use crises to transform societies and to make these more crisis-resistant for the future.
 As countries work to transition out of this pandemic, one of the key questions is, how well prepared will they be for the next crisis, and the ones after that?
 Can the current political momentum, built on painful and costly lessons learned, be sustained?
 Although resilience is not a new concept, it needs to be rethought.
 It is not just about reacting quickly to crises, but the ability to use crises to transform societies and to make them more crisis-resistant for the future.
-The overarching questions of the next Aspen Berlin AI Conference will therefore be: how can we make our societies more resilient?
+The overarching questions of the next Aspen Berlin AI Conference was therefore be: how can we make our societies more resilient?
 How can the resilience of complex socio-technical and socio-economic systems – also across borders – be supported?
 And what role can artificial intelligence play in this?
-We will explore these and more questions with top policymakers, innovators, philosophers, academics, and representatives from business, media, and civil society at #AspenAI21.
+We explored these and more questions with top policymakers, innovators, philosophers, academics, and representatives from business, media, and civil society at #AspenAI21.

 Our agenda and all other information can be found on our event page.